We’ve pooled together a number of resources to support municipalities and associations with their WiFi4EU implementation.

 Please click the links below – no forms, no data capture, just information that we hope will make the process easier.

-The European Commission wishes to promote free WiFi connectivity for citizens and visitors in public spaces including parks, squares, public building, libraries, health centres, and museums, everywhere in Europe through the WiFi4EU scheme.
+The European Commission wishes to promote free WiFi connectivity for citizens and visitors in public spaces including parks, squares, public buildings, libraries, health centres, and museums, everywhere in Europe through the WiFi4EU scheme.

 Who will benefit?